-E. Catalytic Oxidation of Ammonia.
+E. Catalytic oxidation of ammonia

-4 NH3(g) + 3 O2(g) → 2 N2(g) + 6 H2O(g)
+4 NH3(g) + 3 O2(g)

-$$\Delta$$
+$$\rightarrow$$

-H = -1268 kJ
+2 N2(g) + 6 H2O(g) Δ H = -1268 kJ

-This reaction has been the subject of numerous demonstrations involving glowing platinum or copper (See: (a) A Demo A Day, A Year of Chemical Demonstrations, Flinn Scientific 1995; pp 224; (b) Shakhashiri, B. Z.; Chemical Demonstrations, A Handbook for Teachers of Chemistry, Volume 2, University of Wisconsin Press, 1985; pp 214 - 215; (c) Gilbert, G. L., Alyea, H. N., Dutton, D., and Dreisbach, D., Tested Demonstrations in Chemistry and Selected Demonstrations from the Journal of Chemical Education, Volume I; Journal of Chemical Education 1994, pp I-34 - 35.).
-In each case, ammonia and air react at the surface of the metal that has been preheated to redness in a flame.
+This reaction has been the subject of numerous demonstrations involving glowing platinum or copper.2 In each case, ammonia and air react at the surface of the metal that has been preheated to redness in a flame.
 The exothermic nature of the reaction sustains the red glow of the catalyst.
 In the reaction described here, the palladium catalyst operating at a lower temperature yields nitrogen rather than nitric oxide.

 Fill the reagent syringe with 30 mL ammonia (1.2 mmol) and 30 mL oxygen (1.2 mmol.)
-In this proportion, NH3(g) is the limiting reagent.
+In this proportion, $NH_3(g)$ is the limiting reagent.
 Connect the reagent and receiver syringes to the catalyst tube as shown in the Figure.
 For this reaction, do not pass any of the gas mixture through the catalyst tube to displace air from the tube.
 Heat the catalyst tube evenly on all sides for a total of about 30 seconds.
 Slowly pass about half of the ammonia/oxygen reagent gas mixture through the catalyst tube over the course of about 30 seconds.
 A cloud or fog of condensing water vapor should be noticed in the receiver syringe.
 After half of the gas mixture has been passed through the catalyst tube, remove the heat.
-Remove both syringes and cap them with Latex syringe caps.
+Remove both syringes and cap them with syringe caps.
 Label the syringes with a marker pen.